SanthoshKumar-T/sentiment_analysis/README.md

 # sentiment_analysis
-Sentiment analysis of IMDb movie reviews using python
+Sentiment analysis of IMDb movie reviews using multiple classification models.
+Uploaded both the Jupter Notebook and codes for each model.